angshuman80/assignment-barclays-theatre-seating/theatre-seating/README.txt

 "log4j:WARN No appenders could be found for logger (com.assignment.theatreSeating.impl.TheatreSeatingServiceImpl)."

-NOTE : You can also run the test by giving command "mvn clean install -Dmaven.test.skip=true" This will compile the code and create Jar only after TEST is successful
+NOTE : You can also skip the test using command"mvn clean install -Dmaven.test.skip=true"

 ****Assumption****
 1) The application is developed Considering only for single venue